Fake tokens: common questions

 By clicking on the contract address, you'll be able to see that the value of this token is 0.00 which is a clear indication of it being fake.
 You can also then compare this contract with the contract of the real USDT token.

 Real USDT token:

 An additional way of checking if the token is fake is Token Sniffer.
 Token Sniffer is an easy-to-use tool to look up information on tokens on both Ethereum and Binance Chain.
 All you need to do is to copy the contract address and look it up on the TokenSniffer.
-It will analyze the token and provide info on possible exploits, a contract audit, etc. It also contains a list of known scams and hacks, which is a very convenient way to quickly check if a suspected token is listed.
+It will analyze the token and provide info on possible exploits, a contract audit, etc.

 Here's what the analysis of the aforementioned fake USDT on Token Sniffer looks like:

 How do I check if a token is a scam?

 Dextools works with both Ethereum and BSC and provides a general overview of what state the token is in.
 After searching for the token contract address or name, you'll be able to check the list of all the purchases and sales of that token.
 The absence of any sell orders or sales that are only done by the developers is a sign that a token might be a scam.
 There will also be a warning if the platform's algorithms deem that token suspicious.